osmanatam/100-days-of-code/post-log-2021.md

 I think the best solution is to switch from a 12V AC adapter to a battery pack to both reduce 1. the noise and 2. the danger of physically being hooked up to AC power.

 But I'm not totally sure.
-So I've been brushing up on electronics basics- current, volts, resistance, Ohms law, Kerckhoff's voltage and current Laws, working with components, etc.
+So I've been brushing up on electronics basics- current, volts, resistance, Ohms law, Kerckhoff's voltage and current laws, working with components, etc.

 ## Notes and Resources